newtonjain/msn-app/README.md

 # MSN App in Cordova

 An application built using Apache Cordova.
-Msn.com is imply launched in a web view.
+Msn.com is simply launched in a web view.

 ## Important!
 To learn more about Tools for Apache Cordova, visit this [link](https://taco.visualstudio.com/).